expo/expo/README.md

 - [💙 The Team](#-the-team)
 - [License](#license)

 Expo is an open-source platform for making universal native apps that run on Android, iOS, and the web.
 It includes a universal runtime and libraries that let you build native apps by writing React and JavaScript.
-This repository is where the Expo client software is developed, and includes the client apps, modules, apps, and more.
-The [Expo CLI](https://github.com/expo/expo-cli) repository contains the Expo development tools.
+This repository is where the Expo client software is developed, and includes the client apps, modules, apps, CLI, and more.
+[Expo Application Services (EAS)](https://expo.dev/eas) is a platform of hosted services that are deeply integrated with Expo open source tools.
+EAS helps you build, ship, and iterate on your app as an individual or a team.

 [Click here to view the Expo Community Guidelines](https://expo.dev/guidelines).
 Thank you for helping keep the Expo community open and welcoming!